Sanshain/preact-boilerplate/readme.md

     npm install 'https://gitpkg.now.sh/Sanshain/prefresh/packages/nollup?main' -D
     ```

-- Disable strict ssl npm check and install `Sanshain/rollup-plugin-postcss-hot#dev` package to support hmr for postcss (fixed *"[Cannot use 'import.meta' outside a module](https://github.com/rixo/rollup-plugin-postcss-hot/issues/23)"*):
+- Install `Sanshain/rollup-plugin-postcss-hot#dev` package to support hmr for postcss (in the fork fixed the *"[Cannot use 'import.meta' outside a module](https://github.com/rixo/rollup-plugin-postcss-hot/issues/23)"*).
+May be you will need to disable strict ssl npm checking on this step (if gotten some ssl error during the installation):

     ```sh
     npm config set strict-ssl false